Social Security Access To Assets Guide: Grant Money For Disability Rehab

 Anti-Poverty Strategy By Increasing Income And Access To Assets!

-Access to assets is a guide that explains how doors can be opened for the disabled and severely low-income community with asset-building and financial literacy.
+Access to assets is a guide that explains how doors can be opened for the disabled and severely low-income community by asset-building.

 Asset building is an anti-poverty strategy helping low-income people move toward greater economic independence by acquiring short-term and long-term resources, saving and purchasing long-term assets.